BLOG: Food for investment thought

 Pictet Global Environmental Opportunities identifies companies where a minimum of 20% of their activities are actively solving environmental challenges like sustainable packaging, water quality and alternatives to intensive agriculture.

 ‘Improved health’ is one of three megatrends Liontrust Sustainable Future Managed is investing in and LF Montanaro Better World has nutrition as a theme.
 The managers of this fund said: “The drivers are many, from animal welfare to environmental concerns and social trends such as veganism.
-New food alternatives – such as plant-based proteins – are disrupting traditional business models.”
+New food alternatives – such as plant-based proteins – are disrupting traditional business models.
+Look into food marketing companies such as Greenseed if you need help promoting your food product.”

 Rize Sustainable Future of Food UCITS ETF is another alternative.
 It doesn’t invest in any land reared meat or sea-based fishing and excludes non-recyclable packaging and palm oil, amongst other things.